rhel-labs/instruqt/idm-workshop/05-sudo/assignment.md

 ...
 </pre>

-We want to add a sudo rule for admins to all the group to
+We want to add a sudo rule for sysadmins group to:
 - run any command
-- on any system
+- on production systems
 - as any user
 - as any group